insyirahazman/HELP-international-dataset/README.md

 # HELP-international-dataset-analysis

-📌 Overview
+Overview

 This repository contains an in-depth analysis of the HELP International Dataset, focusing on data-driven     insights to determine which countries need the most assistance.
 The analysis includes data preprocessing, exploratory data analysis (EDA), and predictive modeling.

-📊 Key Features
+Key Features

 **Data Cleaning & Preprocessing**: Handling missing values, duplicates, and data normalization.

 **Exploratory Data Analysis (EDA)**: Visualizing trends, distributions, and correlations.

-**Feature Engineering**: Selecting and transforming features for better model performance. wd
+**Feature Engineering**: Selecting and transforming features for better model performance.

 **Machine Learning Models**: Applying classification and regression techniques to assess country needs.

 **Data Visualization**: Using Matplotlib, Seaborn, and Plotly for interactive insights.